 Feel free to contact us if you require any further information about our services

-Dangers of Prescribing Benzodiazepines
+Dangers of Misusing Benzodiazepines

 Taking benzodiazepines is relatively effective and safe.
 But they do have some side effects that may become more noticeable when they’re misused.
 Common effects are drowsiness, lethargy, and fatigue.
-As the doses increase, there can be additional negative effects including:
+As the doses increase, there can be additional negative effects, including:

 • Slurred speech